kevinolega/minimalchanges/_posts/2014-03-17-direct-the-flow-of-money.md

 Don't make my mistakes.&nbsp; Let your money flow to where it should.

-<strong>God</strong>, is my partner.
+**God**, is my partner.
 We are a two man team, He controls everything out of my control and gives me spider sense against trouble.&nbsp; Despite that He let's me use 90% of everything we make and I give Him his cut to honor our partnership.

-<strong><strong>Emergency fund</strong>.
+****Emergency fund**.
 There are unexpected events that hit us when we least expect.
-Having money ready helps us soften the blow. </strong>
+Having money ready helps us soften the blow. **

-<strong>Savings.&nbsp; </strong>Seriously do I need to convince you to have savings?
+**Savings.&nbsp; **Seriously do I need to convince you to have savings?

-<strong>Investments.&nbsp; </strong>We need to grow the money.
+**Investments.&nbsp; **We need to grow the money.
 I don't enjoy seeing opportunities pass me by because I don't have money.

-<strong>Projects that make me happy</strong>.
+**Projects that make me happy**.
 I work to love and not live to work and that entails having the money to do things I like.
 It could be a small business, a class, travel, money to get married, and so forth.

 I have a friend from high school who like me didn't grow up with a silver spoon in his mouth but seems to be well off, and having fun now.
 I learned one thing observing him.
 Whenever we invited him to a bar or to eat out his response was always just go to my house, I'll take care of the venue bring some drinks and I'll contribute.&nbsp; I had a three year head start and now he has more money than me.